JiayuX/Date-Translation/README.md

 <img src="https://github.com/JiayuX/Date-Translation/blob/main/1.png" width="1000"/>

 The trained model achieved 99.60% accuracy on the test dataset.
 Due to the limited computational resources on my laptop, I simply manually tuned the hyper-parameters, trained the model for several times and selected the best one.
-A better model could be gotten with more training data and more sysmatic hyper-parameter tuning given enough computational resources and time.
+A better model could be gotten with a larger training dataset and more systematic hyper-parameter tuning given enough computational resources and time.

 Here is a glimpse of the translation by the model on some dates that I made up: